PAARKAVYB/PCA-Demonstrate-Matrix-transposition-on-shared-memory/README.md

-# PCA Demonstrate Matrix transposition on shared memory
+# Demonstrate Matrix transposition on shared memory
 ## AIM:
 To demonstrate the Matrix transposition on shared memory with grid (1,1) block (16,16).
 ## PROCEDURE:
 ### STEP 1:
 Include the required files and library.
 ### STEP 2:
-Define the block size to be 16 .
+Define the block size to be 16.
 ### STEP 3:
-Intoduce a void function to print the data.
+Introduce a void function to print the data.
 ### STEP 4:
 Introduce global functions to set and read the row & column.
-In the function , decalre a shared memory , map thr thread index to global memory index , perform store operation and wait for all threads to complete and them perform load operation.
+In the function, declare a shared memory, map the thread index to global memory index, perform store operation and wait for all threads to complete and them perform load operation.
 ### STEP 5:
-Inroduce the main function, in the main method set up the device ,array size and declare the execution configuration.
-Allocate the device memory and finally free the host and device memory followed by reseting the device.
+Introduce the main function, in the main method set up the device,array size and declare the execution configuration.
+Allocate the device memory and finally free the host and device memory followed by resetting the device.
 ### STEP 6:
 Save and execute the program.